 return to what he calls a wood culture and a wood economy.
 A

-Sanctuary of Trees, Logsdon's latest book, discusses in detail
+Sanctuary of Trees, Logsdon's latest book, discusses in detail the

-the feasibility of depending on wood for fuel, both for individual
+feasibility of depending on wood for fuel, both for individual

 households and for our country as a whole.
 He makes a strong case.

-In A Sanctuary of Trees the reader learns about trees in
+In A Sanctuary of Trees the reader learns about trees in American

-them come into the picture, too.
-Memoir, argument, lessons learned,
+Memoir, argument, lessons learned, advice

-a delight to read.
+delight to read.
 Every page is rich with the happiness of a life

 well lived, a life the author wishes for us all.
 Like the woodlots

-he values so deeply, A Sanctuary of Trees is both resource
+he values so deeply, A Sanctuary of Trees is both resource and

-enlightened and grateful.
+and grateful.

 ![]() |